Antibodies and herd immunity (PIENTER Corona Study)

 UMC Utrecht, Utrecht University, RIVM , the Netherlands Pharmacovigilance Centre Lareb and research institute PHARMO are involved in the European project ACCESS (Vaccine COVID-19 monitoring ReadinESS).
 Read more.

-Starting in February 2021, RIVM and Radboud University Medical Centre will be collaborating on the PANDEM-2 project.
+RIVM and Radboud University Medical Centre are collaborating on the PANDEM-2 project.
 This project aims to increase and strengthen preparedness for and response to future pandemics.
 In that context, sharing information and collaborating are very important in order to protect the health and safety of people across the European Union.
 The PANDEM-2 project is funded by the European Union through Horizon 2020.
 The team from the Netherlands includes experts from Radboudumc and RIVM.
 Read the Radboudumc press release (in Dutch).